oconnor0/BeaconRoad/Book/71-Powers.md

     * Hit: (1 + Utter)[d6] *Glacial* damage, and target suffers *Slowed*.
     * Upgrades:
         * `[ ]` Freezing Spear (6 Clock) - On a Critical Hit, target suffers *Stunned* instead of *Slowed*.
+* Haunt
+    * Rarity: Uncommon
+    * Requires: Sway or Utter.
+    * Cost: Act, 3 Stress (range 1, force 1, condition 1).
+    * Attack: SWAY! or UTTER! vs Ward.
+    * Hit: (1 + Sway)[d4] *Psychic* damage, and target suffers *Terrified*.
+* Inhale/Exhale
+    * Rarity: Uncommon
+    * Requires: Study, Survey, or Utter.
+    * Cost: Act, 0 Stress (range 1)
+    * Target: 1 allied creature within 30'.
+    * Effect: You suffer another's wounds (select 1):
+        * The target selects 1 wound and loses it.
+You gain that wound.
+        * The target Recovers.
+You lose that many HP.
+        * The target clears up to 3 stress.
+You gain that stress.

+        On your next turn, you may use the following:
+* Exhale
+    * Cost: React, 2 Stress (range 1, force 1).
+    * Trigger: An enemy creature within 30' begins its turn.
+    * Target: 1 enemy creature within 30'.
+    * Attack: STUDY!, SURVEY!, or UTTER! vs Ward.
+    * Hit: The target suffers your wounds (select 1):
+        * You select 1 wound and lose it.
+The target gains that wound.
+        * You Recover.
+The target suffers *Entropic* damage equal to the Recovered HP.
+        * You clear up to 3 stress.
+The target gains that stress.
+* Ink Blot
+    * Rarity: Rare
+    * Requires: Command, Sway, or Utter.
+    * Cost: Act, 5 Stress (range 1, condition 4)
+    * Target: 1 creature within 30'.
+    * Attack: COMMAND!, CONSORT!, or SWAY! vs Grit.
+    * Hit: Target suffers *Blinded*.
+* Inner Flame
+    * Rarity: Uncommon
+    * Requires: Craft or Utter.
+    * Cost: Act, 3 Stress (range 1, condition 1 + 1).
+    * Target: 1 creature within 30'.
+    * Effect: The creature *Recovers* and *Regenerates 1* for 1 minute (10 rounds).
+* Invisibility
+    * Rarity: Rare
+    * Requires: Prowl, Hunt, Sway, or Utter.
+    * Cost: Act, 5 Stress (condition 5).
+    * Target: Self.
+    * Effect: You become *Hidden* for 1 minute (10 rounds) or until you Act - other than to Move.
 * Lightning Bolt
     * Rarity: Rare
     * Requires: Utter.